alexiusvdt/sorting/README.md

 ## Sorting Algorithms
 This project is a **work in progress** so pardon the dust.

-Sorting algorithms are used to sort large numbers of items into specific orders such as alphabetical, highest-to-lowest value or shortest-to-longest distance.
+Sorting algorithms are used to put elements of a list into an order, either numeric or lexicographical.
 In this application, I hope to show various sorting algorithms and their strengths or weaknesses.

 While perhaps not the most straightforward implementation for this project, I wanted to demonstrate knowledge of distributed systems, sorting algorithms, API usage, and interfaces/abstract Classes.